Cecile Platovsky: Business life

-As the company grew, so did potential buyers, and in December 2000 Tricot was purchased by Salant Corp.
+As the company grew, so did potential buyers, and in December 2000, Tricots was purchased by Salant Corp.
 Platovsky continued to run the division.
 After 32 years in the business, Platovsky stepped down from the helm in July 2004.

 Personal life

 Cecile has three children and lives on the Upper West Side.
-Her son Ronald was the Vice President of Tricot before she sold it in 2004.
+Her son Ronald was the Vice President of Tricots before she sold it in 2004.